opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 The **SourceUrl** element in the configuration file is a link to the package source code.
 This is intended for open sourced projects.

 #### SourceLicense Element
-The license of the open sources project.
+The license of the open source project.
 Must be a [SPDX identifier](https://spdx.org/licenses/).

 #### Dependency Element
 OpenTAP will automatically add dependencies to other packages if they are referenced in the plugin code.